AnkitSingh987/Smart-pdf-Editor/README.md

 ## License

 This app is licensed under the GNU General Public License v3.0.
-See the [LICENSE](./LICENSE) file for details.
+See the[./LICENSE](https://github.com/AnkitSingh987/Smart-Pdf-Editor/blob/my-new-branch/LICENSE.md)) file for details.

 ## Source Code

-The source code for this app is available at: [Your Repository Link or Website]
+The source code for this app is available at: [[Your Repository Link or Website](https://github.com/AnkitSingh987/Smart-Pdf-Editor/blob/my-new-branch/LICENSE.md)]

 ## Modifications